 THE HISTORY OF SQUADRON A

-It all started in 1884, when 18 young equestrians joined together first as a political club and then as an exclusive troop cavalry – The New York Hussars – known for its fine riding and elegant uniforms.
-The Hussars came quickly into demand to ride in parades and at the National Horse Show.
+It all started in 1884, when 18 young equestrians formed the New York Hussars, first as a political club and then an exclusive troop cavalry, known for its expert riding and elegantly ornate uniforms.
+The stylish Hussars quickly became a very popular addition to New York City parades and National Horse Show events.

-In January, 1941, some 11 months before Pearl Harbor, the Squadron was federalized as the 101st Cavalry with two troops becoming mechanized and one remaining horse.
-During World War II, its members became part of the crack 101st Cavalry Group, code named Wingfoot, which fought gallantly in Germany and Austria.
-Members of the Squadron earned 2 Congressional Medals of Honor, 5 French Legion of Honor Awards, 5 Order of the British Empire, 10 Distinguished Flying Crosses and many other honors including a Presidential Unit Citation.
+Later they served with distinction in World War I and, during World War II, its members became part of the crack 101st Cavalry Group that fought gallantly in Germany and Austria earning Congressional Medals of Honor, French Legion of Honor and Order of British Empire Awards, Distinguished Flying Crosses and a Presidential Unit Citation.